comp1100/comp1100.github.io/_sources/intro.md

 ### Student well-being

 What well-being programs are available for students?
 What about student supports?
 How can they access them?
 What if they have food security, or mental health issues?
-Do they need know where to look?
+Do they need to know where to look?

 **Challenge:** The challenge is to innovate a software-based solution to help students find and access well-being services.
 The application is NOT a platform to provide all support itself, but could play a role by connecting students with support and making follow-up easier, especially outside of standard hours.